vmware/vic-product/docs/user_doc/vic_vsphere_admin/upgrade_appliance.md

 You can also perform the upgrade by manually moving disks from the old appliance to the new appliance rather than by copying them.
 For information about manual upgrade, see [Upgrade the vSphere Integrated Containers Appliance by Manually Moving Disks](upgrade_appliance_manual.md).

+For information about the supported upgrade paths for all versions of vSphere Integrated Containers, see Upgrade Paths in the [VMware Product Interoperability Matrices](https://partnerweb.vmware.com/comp_guide2/sim/interop_matrix.php#upgrade&solution=149).

 **Prerequisites**

 - You have completed the pre-upgrade tasks listed in [Tasks to Perform Before Upgrading the vSphere Integrated Containers Appliance](pre_upgrade_tasks.md).